 Courses may be added only before and during the official late registration period.
 No course may be dropped after the end of the 10th week of classes in a 16-week semester or the sixth week in an eight-week term or module.
 For courses scheduled outside of the regular semesters, see the Academic Calendar for Add/Drop/Withdrawal deadlines.
-Once a student has registered for courses, he/she can change the grading system from letter grade to Credit/No Credit or vice-versa in writing with the Registrar’s Office prior to the second week of the term.
+Once a student has registered for courses, he/she can change the grading system from letter grade to Credit/No Credit or vice-versa in writing with the Office of the Registrar prior to the second week of the term.

 It is the responsibility of the student to make certain that any schedule changes are completed by the specific deadlines for late registration, change of grading system, or withdrawal from courses.
-Aurora University reserves the right to administratively drop/withdraw those students who are not actively attending or pursuing course objectives as established by their instructors, who are enrolled in courses not consistent with placement testing and/or course prerequisities, who fail to pay their tuition and fees, or who receive sanctions resulting in dismissal from course(s) or the university.
-Changes initiated by the university are handled administratively by student success/academic advisors, the Dean of Academic Administration, or the Registrar as appropriate.
+Aurora University reserves the right to administratively drop/withdraw those students who are not actively attending or pursuing course objectives as established by their instructors, who are enrolled in courses not consistent with placement testing and/or course prerequisites, who fail to pay their tuition and fees, or who receive sanctions resulting in dismissal from course(s) or the university.
+Changes initiated by the university are handled administratively by student success/academic advisors, the Dean of Academic Administration, or the University Registrar as appropriate.